Sharad9048/ESP32_AWSIoT/README.md

 The folder contains Pyhton code to test your AWS IoT

 ## AWSIoTPublish/awsFunction.h
-1. Make changes to ThingName with name of the thing you created
+1. Make changes to ThingName with name of the thing you created.
-2. Make changes to endPoint with the end point URL in AWIoT Settings menu
+2. Make changes to endPoint with the end point URL in AWIoT Settings menu.
-3. Make changes to topicName with the topic name that you desire
+3. Make changes to topicName with the topic name that you desire.